-Christian Reismeier retired at the rank of Rear Admiral (Lower Half) from the United States Navy in 2015 following 31 years of exemplary service.
+Christian Reismeier is “Of Counsel” with JAG Defense.
+In 2015, Mr. Reismeier retired at the rank of Rear Admiral (Lower Half) from the United States Navy following 31 years of exemplary service.
 Retiring as the founding member and architect of the Navy’s Military Justice Litigation Career Path, Mr. Reismeier capped his career as the Chief Judge, Department of the Navy, where he supervised the entire Navy-Marine Corps trial and appellate judiciary.
 He simultaneously served as the Assistant Judge Advocate General of the Navy, a Flag-level position and the number three leadership position in the Navy’s Judge Advocate General’s Corps.
 His duties included the selection, training, and placement of all Military Justice Litigation Career Path officers (career litigators) in the Navy.
 Mr. Reismeier earned a reputation throughout the Department of Defense as a top expert in military criminal law and criminal law policy matters.

 Prior to his selection to Flag rank, Mr. Reismeier served for three years as the Chief Judge, Navy-Marine Corps Court of Criminal Appeals, deciding some of the most difficult cases in the Navy while supervising every Navy and Marine Corps appellate judge assigned to the Court.
 In addition to his vast appellate experience, Mr. Reismeier served for three years as the Director of the Navy’s Criminal Law Division, overseeing criminal law policy matters for the service.
 His work as the Director included policy advice to the Judge Advocate General of the Navy, the General Counsel of the Navy, the Chief of Naval Operations, and the Secretary of the Navy.
 His repeated work on military commissions caused the General Counsel, Department of Defense, to ask for him by name to work on the Presidentially-designated interagency Detention Policy Task Force.
 Mr. Reismeier authored the legislative draft that became the 2009 Military Commissions Act and ultimately served as the Task Force staff as co-executive secretary, where he oversaw the day-to-day operations of the interagency Task Force Staff in creating lawful options for the President in detention policy matters.